ytlin2021/TickVirus/README.md

-# Evaluation of the zoonotic potential of tick-borne viruses in public datasets
+# Characterisation and zoonotic risk of tick viruses in public datasets
 Code and data in the study in _Lin and Pascall.
-Evaluation of the zoonotic potential of tick-borne viruses in public datasets_.
+Characterisation and zoonotic risk of tick viruses in public datasets_.
 The study re-examined currently known tick-borne viruses and identified putative novel viruses associated with ticks in public datasets.

 ## File structure
 ```